 As a preventive method, emergency fire support is used in all kinds of border sections and in all situations, in accordance with the rules of engagement.
 In order to render these deterrent methods useless and to nullify Türkiye's legal efforts, terrorist organizations spread fake news against TAF and sometimes do not hesitate to shield civilians against military operations.
-For this which have effective surveillance and fire facilities and which can act as logistic support bases for crossborder operations when necessary, are established.
-Until the outposts are established and their activities stabilize an area, modular temporary bases are established to cover certain transit-escape directions (see figure 5, page 126).

-Mobile reserves composed of commandos and motorized units, border patrols, mini-unmanned aircraft, short wave infrared cameras, restricted vision cameras, seismic sensors, mobile reconnaissance and surveillance systems, and high-resolution smart cameras are also deployed to these modular bases.
+For this reason, TAF has to struggle with information pollution and manipulation.
+In this way, in addition to the measures within the scope of information operations, preventive security zones are formed beyond the Mobile reserves composed of commandos and motorized units, border patrols, mini-unmanned aircraft, short wave infrared cameras, restricted vision cameras, seismic sensors, mobile reconnaissance and surveillance systems, and high-resolution smart cameras are also deployed to these modular bases.
 Additionally, ground surveillance radars and artillery and mortar detection radars are installed.